Destinations Italy Milan & Lakes

 Largo Isarco 2 · Southeast Milan

 Rem Koolhaas designed the campus; Miuccia Prada commissioned the foundation.
 Contemporary art in a converted distillery, including the gold-leafed Haunted House.
 Bar Luce (Wes Anderson) is downstairs.
-Allow three hours minimum; locals come for the day.
+Allow three hours minimum.
 The Osservatorio outpost at Galleria Vittorio Emanuele runs separate exhibitions.

 €15Closed TuesBar Luce on-site